 when those who called themselves Christian were sending armies to wipe out the "infidels,"

-Francis went to see a Muslim leader and talked of the message of Christ.
+Francis went to see a Muslim leader and talked of the life and message of Jesus Christ.

 - Foresight: Harmon and Lula Schmelzenbach -- Harmon's